VarunSaini02/food-for-thought/README.md

-# food-for-thought
+# Melting Pot
-A social media network for sharing family recipes with the world.
+Share family recipes with the world.
+By Kevin Yin, Helen Nguyen, and Varun Saini